Conservators of Public Art Nationally for 20 years

-For the past 18 years (as of 2017), McKay Lodge Conservation Laboratory has been busily engaged in the conservation of Public Art throughout the United States, principally in work caring for the federal national collection, the Art-in-Architecture collection.
-This enormous collection and our care of it is in locations on federal properties in all states of the contiguous United States, and also in Alaska, Hawaii, Puerto Rico and the U.S. Virgin Islands.
+For the past 20 years (as of 2019), McKay Lodge Conservation Laboratory has been busily engaged in the conservation of Public Art throughout the United States, principally in work caring for the federal national collection, the Art-in-Architecture collection.
+This enormous collection of artworks and our care of it is in locations on federal properties in all states of the contiguous United States, and also in Alaska, Hawaii, Puerto Rico and the U.S. Virgin Islands.
 By now we have been engaged in Public Art conservation projects in all these areas.

-Below is a brief review of some of our Public Art conservation contacts at the city level.
+Below is a brief review of some of our Public Art conservation contracts at the city level.

 2013 through 2017 Fort Worth Public Art and Tarrant County, Fort Worth, Texas